Affine cones over smooth cubic surfaces: Preliminaries

-The following is a ready-made Adjunction for our situation.
-See \cite[Theorem 5.50]{KoMo} for a more general version. \begin{lemma} Suppose that the log pair $(S,D)$ is not log canonical at $P$.
-If a component $D_j$ with $a_j\leqslant 1$ is smooth at the point $P$, then
+The following is a ready-made Adjunction for our situation. \begin{lemma} Suppose that the log pair $(S,D)$ is not log canonical at the smooth point $P$.
+If a component $D_j$ with $a_j\leqslant 1$ is smooth at $P$, then